anand-ts/terminal-painter/README.md

 # Terminal Painter

+## Bug
+There is a flickering issue with the screen renderer.

 A simple Kitty Graphics Protocol demo that turns your terminal into a tiny paint canvas.
 It speaks directly to Kitty-compatible terminals (Kitty, WezTerm, Ghostty) and lets you draw with the mouse using an RGBA framebuffer.